YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 Mojito Archetypes
 #################

-Mojito offers the following four archetypes for applications:
+Mojito offers the following three archetypes for applications:

 - ``simple`` - The minimal configuration and code needed to run an application.
 - ``default`` - This archetype is run if no command-line archetype option is specified.